verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ```

-## WebLogic Metrics
+## WebLogic metrics

 Prometheus scrapes each WebLogic pod on the metrics port periodically.

 <figure>
   <img src="/docs/images/wls-metrics-prom.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Metrics"/>
   <figcaption style="text-align:center">WebLogic Metrics</figcaption>
 <figure>

-Verrazzano will inject `MetricsTrait` into AppConfig if the trait doesn’t exist.
-WebLogic Monitoring Exporter sidecar provides metrics endpoint.
-Verrazzano will inject default Monitoring Exporter config into WebLogic Domain CR if it doesn’t exist.
-Verrazzano Application Operator updates ***Prometheus*** Configmap with WebLogic targets and Verrazzano installs ***Grafana*** dashboards to view WebLogic metrics.
-WebLogic Kubernetes Operator configures the ***Monitoring Exporter*** using a REST API and labels the pods with metrics-related labels.
-Metrics scraped at /metrics on port 8080.
+If the trait doesn’t exist, Verrazzano will inject the `MetricsTrait` into `AppConfig`.
+The WebLogic Monitoring Exporter sidecar provides the metrics endpoint.
+If it doesn’t already exist, Verrazzano will inject the default Monitoring Exporter configuration into the WebLogic Domain CRD.
+The Verrazzano application operator updates the Prometheus Configmap with WebLogic targets and Verrazzano installs Grafana dashboards to view WebLogic metrics.
+The WebLogic Kubernetes Operator configures the Monitoring Exporter using a REST API and labels the pods with metrics-related labels.
+Metrics are scraped at `/metrics` on port 8080.

 <figure>
   <img src="/docs/images/wls-metrics-exporter.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Monitoring Exporter"/>
   <figcaption style="text-align:center">WebLogic Monitoring Exporter</figcaption>
 <figure>

-### WebLogic Metrics – AppConfig Default Injection
+### AppConfig default injection

-Example `MetricsTrait` from TodoList `ApplicationConfiguration`; Verrazzano will inject default `MetricsTrait` if missing from `ApplicationConfiguration`.
+Example `MetricsTrait` from the TodoList `ApplicationConfiguration`.
+If missing from `ApplicationConfiguration`, Verrazzano will inject the default `MetricsTrait`.

 ```yaml
 kind: ApplicationConfiguration